milli-consortium/milli.link/literature-and-archives.md

 * **Anil (The Squirrel) (1986) by Ambai**
   * **Language**: Tamil
   * **Form**: Short story
   * **Connection to archives**: The story follows an unnamed narrator’s search for women’s writing in an archive.
 The volumes she wants are piled on a high shelf and covered in dust.
 On going through the books and journals and magazines the narrator finds the women in the pages springing to life, barely contained within the pages; artistes dancing, musicians singing, missionaries on horseback, leaders shouting slogans.
 They cover women’s lives from the extraordinary to the mundane, and have a power and a vigour that cannot be contained.
-But her experience of reading them is in stark contrast to the heartbreaking reality of their physical neglect, and she finds out they are to be burnt—a commentary on women’s place in the archive.
+But her experience of reading them is in stark contrast to the heartbreaking reality of their physical neglect, and she finds out they are to be burnt—a commentary on women’s 'place' in the archive.

 ---